 “Sporty…King Sporty.
 He got shot by Sax Kari at the TK studio.
 I was outta town at the time, but I heard about it.
 Sporty was up there recording with Sax.
 Sax Kari was an old time musician from way back that hooked himself on to me and he ended up like living in the back of the upstairs at TK and takin care of all the tapes, takin care of things, and he also played on some of the sessions.
 He was a musican and arranger.
 It was about one oclock in the morning there in the studio yknow how things go back and forth in the studio, you don’t like this, he don’t like that, and Sporty’s a pretty hot headed Rastafarian yaknow, typical shouting, and he starts shouting at Sax Kari and says, “Mon I’ma kill ya!”

 Sax Kari sez, “Yyou gonna kill me?
 You gonna kill me?”

 King Sporty said, “Yah mon,” in his Jamaican accent.

-So Sax went back in his lttle room in the back of the studio, pulled out a gun, says, “You motherfucker you gonna kil me, Im’a kill you first.”
-And boom, shot him in the toe, shot him in the leg.”
-No cops were called or anything it was kept quiet.
+So Sax went back in his lttle room in the back of the studio, pulled out a gun, says, “You motherfucker you gonna kill me, Im’a kill you first.”
+And boom, shot him.”
+No cops were called or anything.
+It was kept quiet.